nextcloud/documentation/developer_manual/devenv/index.rst

 Identify the user and group the web server is running as
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-and the apache user and group for the **chown** command will either be
+and the Apache user and group for the **chown** command will either be

 * **http**
 * **www-data**